-The Spanish Club of Packaging has materialized one of its first objectives with the launch of the manual Notions Fundamental on Technologies of the Packaging, what supposes the publication of this book?
+The Spanish Club of Packaging has materialized one of its first objectives with the launch of the manual Fundamentals of Packaging Technology, what does the publication of this book imply?

-The manual Basic notions on Packaging Technologies offers the professional a necessary tool for the deep and complete knowledge of the packaging sector.
-Its contents detail perfectly all the concepts, manufacturing processes, materials, etc, of knowledge required for the industry.
+The manual Fundamentals of Packaging Technology offers the professional a necessary tool for the deep and complete knowledge of the packaging sector.
+Its contents perfectly detail all the concepts, manufacturing processes, materials, etc, of knowledge required for the industry.
 It is a reference book for all professionals directly or indirectly linked to the packaging sector and for students who are taking professional modules to work in this market.
 The manual is written by Walter Soroka, one of the most important American specialists in this industry and edited by the Institute of Packaging Professionals (IOPP).

-What has been the process that has been followed until the publication of the manual?
+What has been the process leading to the publication of the manual?

-The book approach as a manual and study book, what does the professional or future worker in the sector do?
+The book approach as a manual and study book, how does it help to the professional or future worker in the sector?

-Lluís Juncosa.- Basic notions on Packaging Technologies allows everyone who acquires it to start a complete course on the sector that ends with a final exam to establish the knowledge acquired during the learning process.
+Lluís Juncosa.- Fundamentals of Packaging Technology allows everyone who acquires it to start a complete course on the sector that ends with a final exam to establish the knowledge acquired during the learning process.
 If it is finally passed, a certificate is granted by the IOPP, which certifies that they have sufficient knowledge to perform a job within the packaging sector.

-Therefore, we are talking about a manual that not only brilliantly compiles processes, technologies, typologies of packaging and packaging, etc., but also goes beyond allowing to increase professionalism within the sector.
-And of course, if we manage to professionalize even more an industry that is sometimes complex, the benefit will come to all: manufacturers, suppliers, suppliers, and of course, the final customer who buys the packaged product.
+Therefore, we are talking about a manual that not only brilliantly compiles processes, technologies, typologies of packaging, etc., but also goes beyond that, allowing to increase professionalism within the sector.
+And of course, if we manage to professionalize even more an industry that is sometimes complex, the benefit will come to all: manufacturers, suppliers, and of course, the final customer who buys the packaged product.

-On the other hand, following the manual and obtaining the certificate can create a job market for future professionals in the sector so that companies can capture new profiles and workers, according to their needs.
+On the other hand, the study of the manual and obtaining the certificate can create a job market for future professionals in the sector so that companies can capture new profiles and workers, according to their needs.

 How will this manual be promoted?